 Why isn’t my activity showing in HEAR?

 Extra-curricular activities and awards are only added to the HEAR once they have been completed.
 There may be a slight delay between completion of criteria and HEAR updates.
-The HEAR that is produced for review in January is an indication of what your HEAR may look like, if you are undertaking volunteering or expect to receive a prize or award for example that has not yet been verified then you should see it on your final HEAR.
+Please contact the provider of the activity if you believe your information has not been included as part of an upload.